scoace/fortiapi/README.md

 # fortiapi

-Python Interface to Fortnet API for Fortigates
+Python Interface to Fortinet API for Fortigates

 Create a file credendials.py in the same folder with